 Moderate to high quality evidence found decreased functional activity in the right cerebellum (lobule VIII and crus I) and the left cerebellum (lobule IX), with no increases in functional activity.
 Functional connectivity strength was decreased in the left cerebellum (lobule IV/V) extending to the left fusiform gyrus (BA 30), and increased in the left cerebellum (crus I/II) of medication-naïve patients with first-episode schizophrenia compared to controls.
 Moderate to low quality evidence found increased activity in the cerebellum during auditory hallucinations in people with schizophrenia.

 Moderate quality evidence found decreased functional activity in the left cerebellum of people with schizophrenia (vs. controls) during episodic memory retrieval.
 There was reduced activity in the right cerebellum lobule VI during explicit threat processing, and decreased activity in the fusiform gyrus extending into the cerebellum lobule IV/VI during implicit threat processing.
+There was decreased activity in the cerebellum during reward anticipation tasks.
 There was increased activity in the cerebellum during facial emotion recognition.
 Moderate to low quality evidence found decreased functional activity in the cerebellum of first- degree relatives of people with schizophrenia (compared to controls) during working memory and executive functioning, but not during cognitive control, long-term memory, or language processing.

 Moderate quality evidence found decreased metabolic N-acetyl aspartate in the cerebellum of people with schizophrenia compared to controls.

 Moderate quality evidence found increased grey matter volume and decreased functional activity in the left cerebellum, and increased grey matter volume and increased functional activity in the left cerebellum lobule IX.

 Orange - Topic summary is being compiled.